Mary and Eliza Freeman Houses: Owners

-The Little Liberia Community
+Little Liberia community

 Little Liberia was first settled by African Americans in 1821, the year Bridgeport became a municipality independent of Stratford.
 This was one of several similar neighborhoods in urban centers in the Northeast where free blacks gathered to make progress socially and economically.
 Other African-American communities developed in cities with growing job markets in the same time period include Trowbridge Square in New Haven, Jail Hill in Norwich, the northern slope of Boston's Beacon Hill, Sandy Ground on New York's Staten Island, and Hard Scrabble in Providence, Rhode Island.
 According to oral tradition, the name "Little Liberia" came from the community's inhabitants identifying with the new African colony of Liberia, established for American free blacks and freed slaves in the early 19th century by the American Colonization Society.

 In 1831, Joel Freeman (1795-1865), brother of Mary and Eliza, purchased land where Whiting Street ended at Bridgeport Harbor; he moved a vacant shop building to the site and apparently converted it to his residence.
 In 1828—the year he moved to Bridgeport from Derby—he had been instrumental in establishing Zion Church, Fairfield County's first African-American congregation.
 The new organization erected a permanent home, officially the African Methodist Episcopal Zion Church, in 1835 at the southwest corner of Broad and Gregory streets.
 The church split into two societies in 1843, with a second edifice constructed at the northwest corner of Broad and Gregory.

 The smaller congregation retained the original building and became known as Ebeneezer (later Bethel) Church.
 The Stratfield Special School for Colored Children was built soon after (1845), following a petition for State funds by Joel Freeman, at the southeast intersection of Main and Whiting streets.
 Zion Church, later renamed Walters Memorial African Methodist Episcopal Zion Church, reputedly served as a stop on the Underground Railroad.
 The AME Zion churches were part of an independent black denomination founded in 1787 in Philadelphia.
 By 1850, the Collins & Clark map showed the two churches on Broad Street, designated (improperly) North African Church and South African Church.